bangcorrupt/hacktribe/gui/README.md

 Installation of bsdiff4 will fail on Windows without the correct build tools installed, see [#103](https://github.com/bangcorrupt/hacktribe/issues/103).

-A [self contained executable](https://github.com/bangcorrupt/hacktribe/tree/dev/gui/hacktribe-gui.exe)  is available for Windows.
+An [executable](https://github.com/bangcorrupt/hacktribe/tree/dev/gui/hacktribe-gui.exe)  is available for Windows.